kilfour/QuickFuzzr/reference.md

   - `ZeroTotalWeightException`: When the total of all weights is zero or negative.
 ### Fuzzr.Shuffle&lt;T&gt;()
 ## Fuzzr Extension Methods
+QuickFuzzr provides a collection of extension methods that enhance the expressiveness and composability of `FuzzrOf<T>`.
+These methods act as modifiers, they wrap existing generators to alter behavior, add constraints, or chain side-effects without changing the underlying LINQ-based model.

 ### Ext Fuzzr Apply
 ### Ext Fuzzr As Object
 ### Ext Fuzzr Many